biankatpas/biankatpas/README.md

 - 📚 My main interests are backend development and areas of Artificial Intelligence, including Image Processing, Computer Vision, Machine Learning, Deep Learning, NLP, and LLMs.
 I enjoy working with international and cross-functional teams and adapting to different tech stacks in agile environments.

 - 🚀 I'm familiar with many tools and frameworks such as OpenCV, scikit-learn, Keras, TensorFlow, LangChain, LLMs, Retrieval-Augmented Generation (RAG), vector databases, SQL, NoSQL, Django Rest Framework, Flask, FastAPI, Beautiful Soup, SQLAlchemy, Python, Node.js, Git, and Docker.
-I also work with AWS services and third-party APIs.
+I have also practical experience with AWS services and integrating third-party APIs.

 - ❤️ As a Software Engineer, I'm passionate about learning new technologies and applying them to solve real-world problems.